hartwigmedical/hmftools/serve/README.md

 For evidence that is applicable when something has happened on a gene level, the type of event that is required to match evidence to a mutation is derived from the knowledgebase event.
-In case a knowledgebase provides insufficient details to make a decision, the Hartwig driver catalog is used to interpret what event qualifies for the evidence.
+In case a knowledgebase provides insufficient details to make a decision, the Hartwig driver catalog is used to determine what event qualifies for the evidence.

 Gene level event  | Description
 ---|---